When you receive an ovarian cancer diagnosis, your medical team will aim to identify the type and subtype of ovarian cancer.

-Understanding the type of cancer, if it has spread (the stage), and the potential aggressiveness of the cancer (the grade) can help you when discussing your diagnosis and treatment options with your specialist.
-However, some women may not wish to know so much detail – it is a personal choice.
+Understanding the type of cancer (the histotype) can help you when discussing your diagnosis, treatment and prognosis with your specialist.
+However, some women may not wish to know so much detail – it's a personal choice.

 There are several different ovarian cancer types, classified by the types of cells and tissue they originate from.
-Your age can affect your susceptibility to these different types of ovarian tumours, and the type of ovarian cancer you have may influence your treatment options now and in the future as more research is carried out.
+Your age can affect your susceptibility to these different types of ovarian tumours, and the type of ovarian cancer you have may influence your treatment options now and in the future.

-- Approximately 85 to 95 per cent come from epithelial cells.
-Epithelial ovarian cancer means the cancer started in the surface layer covering the ovary.
-Epithelial cell tumours usually occur in women older than 50 years.
-These are sometimes referred to as carcinomas.
+Approximately 90 per cent come from epithelial cells, which form the surface layer covering the ovaries.
+Epithelial cell tumours (sometimes referred to as carcinomas) usually occur in women older than 50 years.

-- Three to five per cent from germ cells.
-Germ cells are the cells in the body that develop into sperm and eggs.
+Five per cent come from the germ cells.
+Germ cells in the ovary are the cells that develop into eggs.
 Germ cell tumours usually occur in younger women.

 Around five per cent come from the stromal cells (these cells make up the core of the ovaries).
 Stromal cell tumours may occur in women of any age although certain tumours may be more common in adolescence.
 Granulosa cell tumours are an example of a stromal cancer.

 There are also rarer types of ovarian cancer, for example sarcomas, which arise from the connective tissue within the ovary.